wesleyclarkgit/LMI-Sample/README.md

-This Repository contains a few examples of code and writeups perpared for LMI
+This Repository contains a few examples of code and writeups perpared for Brian Mengwasser and Aurora Insight.